hanley2d/artViewer/README.md

 ## File Manifest

-- App.js: This is the main App file for the project.
+- <p style="color:#647362">App.js</p> This is the main App file for the project.
 It controls the navigation of the application.
 A tab navigator is used instead of the stack navigator that we were shown in class.
-It effectively functions in the same way, except the tab navigator has a built-in navigation bottom bar which I felt worked nicely for this applicatoin.
+It effectively functions in the same way, except the tab navigator has a built-in navigation bottom bar which I felt worked nicely for this application.
 - view/ArtSearch.js: this page allows users to make their own queries to the API using the searchbar.
 - view/ArtDetail.js: This screen is displayed when the user presses the "more details" button on one of the flatlist items in ArtSearch.js and BrowseCellections.js.
 - view/BrowseCollection.js: This file is the screen for the Browsing Collection.
 It is very similar to the ArtSearch screen, the difference being that the search queries are predetermined as buttons with subjects.